Materials-Consortia/OPTIMADE/optimade.md

 [JSON API Relationships](https://jsonapi.org/format/1.0/#document-resource-object-relationships)
 MAY be used to describe the relations between entries.
-Human-readable description of a relationship MAY be provided using `"description"` field inside `"meta"` dictionary of a relationship.
+Human-readable description of a relationship MAY be provided using `"description"` field inside the `"meta"` dictionary of a relationship.

 ### <a name="h.6.5.1">6.5.1.
 References</a>